This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 In the system, they make the nitrogen they consume available to plants (through a chain of events that includes other soil microorganisms).

-Good compost benefits the soil’s water management abilities, soil texture, and fertility.
+Good compost benefits the soil’s water management abilities, texture, and fertility.
 Compost tea helps control pests and diseases if sprayed on the plant’s foliage.

 Mold Composting

-Organic matter that is rich in cellulose and lignin is best degraded by fungal activity.
+Organic matter rich in cellulose and lignin is best degraded by fungal activity.
 Composting leaves is an example.
 By increasing the available surface area (shredding) and adding water and nitrogen, leaves break down to create leaf mold.

-I use leaf mold as potting soil, planting directly into it without any further enhancements.
+I use leaf mold as potting soil, planting directly into it without further enhancements.
 Leaves are an abundant free resource.
 It only takes the effort of collecting and shredding them to make tons of highly fertile potting soils.

 Anaerobic Composting